nondejus/AwesomeUnityCommunity/README.md

 * [FogSprites](https://github.com/bricevdm/FogSprites) - Modification of Unity's sprite shaders supporting Fog.
 * [HermodToolkit](https://github.com/Sirithang/HermodToolkit) - A set of 2D tools for Unity.(#2D)

 ## :bulb: AI <a name="ai"></a>

 * [Pathfinding](https://github.com/antonpantev/pathfinding "Find paths in Unity Tilemaps with A* Search.")
 * [Unity Movement AI](https://github.com/antonpantev/unity-movement-ai "A Unity library for common movement AI.")
 * [A* Pathfinding Project](http://arongranberg.com/astar/) - Lightning fast pathfinding with heavily optimized algorithms and a large feature set.
-* [Apex Path (Paid)](https://www.assetstore.unity3d.com/en/#!/content/17943) - Apex Path handles dynamic pathfinding including local avoidance steering and dynamic obstacles.
+* [Apex Path](https://www.assetstore.unity3d.com/en/#!/content/17943) - Apex Path handles dynamic pathfinding including local avoidance steering and dynamic obstacles. :moneybag:
 * [Crystal AI](https://github.com/igiagkiozis/CrystalAI) - Crystal is a fast, scalable and extensible utility based AI framework for C# and Unity.
 * [behaviac](https://github.com/Tencent/behaviac) - Is a framework of the game AI development, and it also can be used as a rapid game prototype design tool. behaviac supports the behavior tree, finite state machine and hierarchical task network(BT, FSM, HTN).
 * [TsiU_AIToolkit_CSharp](https://github.com/FinneyTang/TsiU_AIToolkit_CSharp) - AI Toolkit for Unity.
 * [PPOL](https://github.com/A7ocin/PPOL) - A crowd simulator based on Unity's ML Agents and using PPO Reinforcement Learning Algorithm.

 ## :musical_score: Audio <a name="audio"></a>